The day before camp

 Will my child be grouped with friends?

-Many children arrive not knowing other children and part of attending Kings is developing new friendships, however we do our best to accommodate friend requests made at the prior to arriving on camp.
+Many children arrive not knowing other children and part of attending Kings is developing new friendships.
+However, we do our best accommodate friend requests made at the point of booking, prior to arriving on camp.
+This isn’t always possible due to camp numbers and ratios.

 What about outdoor activities?